 The British Council is committed to a policy of equal opportunity and the development of positive policies to promote equal opportunity in employment.
 We welcome applications from all sections of the community as we believe that a diverse workforce gives added depth to our work.
 We guarantee an interview to disabled candidates who meet the essential criteria.

 The British Council has a fundamental duty of care towards all children we engage with.
 We believe that all children have potential and that every child matters in the world.
 We affirm the position that all children have the right to be protected from all forms of abuse as set out in article 19, United Nations Convention on the Rights of the Child (UNCRC,1989).
 In the context of our work, child protection therefore means putting in all reasonable measures into our activity planning and work practices to protect children from abuse and to ensure that the best interests of the child are paramount and is the primary consideration in our decision making.
 We believe in establishing a child safe environment, one that has a careful and thorough staff selection process, child friendly policies, clear guidelines and management systems in place that reinforce our Child Protection policy.

 Teach with us

 Saudi Arabia plays a major role in the British Council’s ELT work across the whole Arabic-speaking region.
 The British Council currently has three main teaching centres in Riyadh, Jeddah, and Al Khobar.
 Our teaching centre in Riyadh is located in the Diplomatic Quarter and also has a separate men and a separate women's teaching centre.
-In Jeddah our centre is located in the Farsi Centre Tower on the fourth floor and has a separate sections for the men and women.
+In Jeddah our centre is located in the Farsi Centre Tower on the fourth floor and has separate sections for men and women.
 Our Al Khobar teaching centre is located in the Al Rashid Tower on the seventh floor.